-AbbVie is the pharmaceutical business spun out of Abbott Laboratoriesas a separate company at the beginning of 2013.
-Key products include the arthritis drug Humira, currently the world's top-selling pharmaceutical drug, and responsible for more than 60% of the group's revenues in 2015.
-Although AbbVie has a collection of smaller or developing products it remains vulnerable to the impending patent expiry of Humira in the US in 2016.
-That threat has prompted the group to begin seeking smaller bolt-on acquisitions.
+AbbVie is the pharmaceutical business spun out of Abbott Laboratories as a separate company at the beginning of 2013.
+Key products include the arthritis drug Humira, currently the world's top-selling pharmaceutical drug, and responsible for more than 60% of the group's revenues in 2016.
+Although AbbVie has a collection of smaller or developing products it remains vulnerable to the impact of patent expiry of Humira in the US after 2016.
+As a biologic product, it is hard for generic manufacturers to copy, but that threat has prompted Abbvie to begin seeking smaller bolt-on acquisitions.
 It made a series of offers to acquire UK-based Shire in 2014 but these were later abandoned.
 Instead the group snapped up US developer Pharmacyclics in 2015 for $21bn.
+Other deals have followed.

 Which agencies handle advertising for AbbVie?
 Find out more from Adbrands Account Assignments

 Who are the competitors of AbbVie?
 See Pharmaceutical Sector index for other companies